laurap-dev/gradebook-docs/getting-started.md

 4. Review the permissions required:
    - Access to your Google Sheets
    - Access to Google Drive (for report generation)
-   - Access to Google Classroom (optional, for import features)
+   - Access to Google Classroom (for import features)
    - Permission to send emails (for report delivery)
-5. Click **Continue** and authorize the application
+1. Click **Continue** and authorize the application
-6. Select your Google account and grant permissions
+2. Select your Google account and grant permissions

 {: .important }
 > GradeBook requires these permissions to function properly.
-Your data remains private and is never shared with third parties.
+Your data remains private.

 ### Step 2: Open GradeBook in Google Sheets

-1. Open **Google Sheets** (sheets.google.com)
+1. Open **Google Sheets** ([sheets.google.com](https://sheets.google.com){:target="_blank"})
 2. Create a new blank spreadsheet or open an existing one
-3. Wait a few seconds for the add-on to load
-4. Look for **Extensions** in the top menu
+3. Look for **Extensions** in the top menu
-5. Click **Extensions → GradeBook**
+4. Click **Extensions → GradeBook**
-6. You should see the GradeBook menu with available options
+5. You should see the GradeBook menu with available options

 {: .note }
 > If you don't see the GradeBook menu, try refreshing the page or reopening the spreadsheet.
+If the full menu does not show, try these steps: [Activate Guide](https://gdev.app/activate-guide/){:target="_blank"}

 ## Creating Your First GradeBook

-### Step 1: Launch the Create GradeBook Interface
+To set up a new GradeBook, use the **Create & View GradeBooks** feature.

+**Quick steps:**

-1. Click **Extensions → GradeBook → Create & View GradeBooks**
+1. Click **Extensions → GradeBook → Create & View GradeBooks**.
-2. The GradeBook creation sidebar will open on the right side of your screen

-### Step 2: Configure GradeBook Structure

-**Choose a GradeBook Type:**

-Select the grading calculation method that matches your teaching style:

-- **Standard Weighting**: Each assignment has an individual weight
-  - Example: Homework 1 = 5%, Quiz 1 = 10%, Test 1 = 20%
-  - Best for: Flexible grading where each assignment has unique importance

-- **Category Weighting**: Assignments are grouped into categories, and each category has a weight
-  - Example: Homework = 30%, Quizzes = 30%, Tests = 40%
-  - Best for: Consistent grading policies across assignment types

-- **Total Points**: Grades calculated by total points earned out of total possible points
-  - Example: Student earns 450 out of 500 points = 90%
-  - Best for: Simple, straightforward grading

-**Include Sample Students:**

-- Select **No** if you want to start with a blank gradebook
-- Select **Yes** to populate the gradebook with sample data (helpful for learning)

-**Set Maximum Assignments:**

-Choose the maximum number of assignment columns (25, 50, 75, 100, 125, or 150):
-- More columns provide flexibility but may slow down the spreadsheet
-- You can always create a new gradebook if you need more assignments
-- Recommended: Start with 100 assignments

-### Step 3: Enter Course Information

-**Course Name** (Required):
-- Enter a descriptive name for your course
-- Example: "Math 101 - Fall 2024" or "AP Physics - Period 3"

-**Additional Course Details:**
-- Teacher name
-- Academic term
-- Course section
-- Any other relevant information

-{: .warning }
-> The Course Name is required.
-You cannot create a gradebook without it.

-### Step 4: Configure Folder Settings

-**GradeBook Folder:**
-GradeBook needs a Google Drive folder to store your gradebooks:
-- If this is your first gradebook, GradeBook will create a default folder
-- You can select an existing folder from your Google Drive
-- All gradebooks for this course will be stored in this folder

-**Reports Folder:**
-Specify where generated reports will be saved:
-- Select an existing folder or create a new one
-- Recommended: Use a subfolder within your GradeBook folder
-- Example structure: `My Drive/GradeBooks/Math 101/Reports`

-### Step 5: Create the GradeBook

-1. Review all your settings
-2. Click the **Create GradeBook** button
-3. Wait for the creation process to complete (usually 10-30 seconds)
-4. Your new gradebook will be created in a new Google Sheets tab or file

-{: .note }
-> After creation, GradeBook will format the spreadsheet with headers, formulas, and conditional formatting.
-Do not manually edit formula columns.
+2. In the sidebar, choose your GradeBook type, whether to include sample students, and the maximum number of assignments.
+3. Enter your course information (at minimum, a **Course Name**) and click **Create GradeBook**.

+If you're unsure which grading method to choose, see the [Grading Methods](features/grading-methods.md) documentation.

+For a detailed, field-by-field walkthrough of every option in the sidebar, see **[Create & View GradeBooks](features/create-gradebooks.md)**.

 ## Understanding Your GradeBook Layout

-Once created, your gradebook will have the following structure:
+Once created, your GradeBook will have the following structure:

 ### Column Organization

 **Student Information Columns:**
+- Performance Indicators
+- Student ID
 - Student Name
-- Student ID or Email
+- Student Email
 - Guardian Email (if applicable)
+- Teacher Comments
+- Override Grades

 **Assignment Columns:**
 - Assignment names in the header row